MichiganDataScienceTeam/MDST-Onboarding/README.md

 These checkpoints are _not_ meant to be selective.
 Their sole purpose is to give you sufficient foundational knowledge about Python and some important packages so you can start contributing to a project.

 The definition of success for us is to have everyone who begins the tutorials finish them.
-Thus, we will offering support with Office Hours
+Thus, we will be offering support with Office Hours

 * OHs are not mandatory

-Office Hours #1 (1/13, 6-8 PM)
+Office Hours #1 (9/10, 6-8 PM)
 3302 Mason Hall

-Office Hours #2 (1/19, 6-8 PM)
+Office Hours #2 (9/20, 11AM - 1PM)
 2407 Mason Hall

 ## Submission

-**Due: 01/20/2026 11:59pm EST**
+**Due: 9/21/2026 11:59pm EST**

 Submitting checkpoints: [Google Form](https://forms.gle/bwbyWsrkBURUzBDD7)